 5 Major Financial Threats To The CEO Optometrist in Private Practice

-As a small business owner, you may want to pay yourself last to conserve money, but sometimes putting yourself first is the trick to succeeding.
+As a small practice owner, you may want to pay yourself last to conserve money, but sometimes putting yourself first is the trick to succeeding.

 With so many business expenses to pay for your practice- utilities, rent, inventory, staff wages, marketing — it can be hard to fit your own salary in.
 And as a small practice owner, you may assume you should put everything you make back into the business.
 Not so.
 The first thing you should do with your money is pay yourself first.